 Open Daily Year Round

-Visit duration: Allow one hour per tour.
-To fully enjoy the site, allow up to 2 hours.
+To fully enjoy the site allow up to 2 hrs.

 Bespoke and private tours are also on offer and don’t miss out on the regularly announced Sunset and Sunrise Tour Experiences.
 Hook Lighthouse also has an artist in residence, Rose Finn who offers children and adults art workshops year round.
-For all the details see www.hookheritage.ie.
+For all the details see the website.

 Check out their range of facilities, services, accessibility, and other useful information.